CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ### YouTube Blocking IPs

-The largest blockers I encountered was YouTube restricting access to videos from my deployed server’s IP range.
+The largest blocker I encountered was YouTube restricting access to videos from my deployed server’s IP range.
 This resulted in the tool being unable to download certain videos that required verification or CAPTCHA checks, which was not an issue when running the application locally.

 This challenge brought the project to a halt temporarily, and potential solutions include: